+DECKERVILLE HIGH SCHOOL

+Course Syllabus

+Name of Course: Middle School Spanish

+Number of Credits: ½ each year

+Course Instructor

+Dan Woodard

+dwoodard@deckerville.k12.mi.us

+Prerequisites

+none

+Course Description

-Middle School Spanish ½ each yearnoneWe live in a diverse society.
+We live in a diverse society.
 World Languages help prepare our students to live and work in the real world.
 Learning a second language promotes understanding and improved relations in our world.
 The student will gain proficiency in listening, speaking, reading and writing in the target language.
 They will develop an understanding of the Culture, customs, literature, art, music, history and geography associated with the Spanish language.

+Relevance

 Our students face a diverse world when they move on to the next phase of their life.
 In 2015, a news report named a second language as one of the top skills sought after in the work force.
 Proficiency in a second language equips our children with a valuable tool that can greatly improve their options as they enter the work force.
 Many four year universities now require 1-2 years of High School Credit in a Foreign Language.
 The fact that Spanish is one of the most spoken languages in the world makes it a very valuable asset.

-Outline and Objectives
+Course Outline and Objectives

 Spanish 7